 While they wait for donations or some other kind of help, though, he also helped Verret make temporary fixes to her car in order to make it safe to drive for now.
 She says she lives on Social Security benefits, so she is unable to afford the permanent repairs or even full insurance to cover the damages.
 They hope the FundMe.com page will provide enough for those fixes.

 The biggest issue is that the car repairs cost so much.
 Many auto repair shops place the blame for this on the manufacturers, who no longer allow them to use more generic parts when repairing cars.
 Instead, there are patented parts for different makes and models that must be used, with consumers footing the bill.

 Brown was actually the one driving the car with Verret as a passenger when the incident happened.

 “It was Sept.
 22, about 3 p.m.
-It was a beautiful day, until our car was hit by a 70-pound piece of tree trunk.”
+It was a beautiful day until our car was hit by a 70-pound piece of a tree trunk.”